gradle/gradle/design-docs/features/continuous-build/improved-change-detection/README.md

 ### Story: Developer is able to easily determine the file(s) that triggered a rebuild

-The path of the changed files should be printed to the console when a new build gets triggered.
-The individual file paths are suppressed when more than 3 files change in each change type group (new/modified/deleted).
-The count of changed files in each change type group is shown in that case.
+The absolute path of the first 3 changed files should be printed to the console when a new build gets triggered.
+When there is more than 3 changes, the number of other changes is shown.

 #### Examples of the desired console output